jundalisay/spblist/content/en/research/poincare/science/chapter-06b.md

 ---

 The acceleration of a body is equal to the force which acts on it divided by its mass.

 Can this law be verified by experiment?

-If so, we have to measure the three magnitudes mentioned in the
+If so, we have to measure the three magnitudes mentioned in the enunciation: acceleration, force, and mass.

-enunciation: acceleration, force, and mass.
-I admit that acceleration may be measured, because I pass over the difficulty arising from the measurement of time.
+Acceleration may be measured, because I pass over the difficulty arising from the measurement of time.

 But how are we to measure force and mass?